section-engineering-education/engineering-education/content/articles/how-to-setup-prisma-client-server-that-uses-mongodb-as-the-database/index.md

 Prisma is an ORM that allows you to write type-safe database schemas.
-Prisma will enable you to write type-safe database schemas.
-When setting a database, everything needs to be well set to define what that database will look like.
-In this case, Prisma abstracts you from writing database queries.
-Thus you have to make sure you write safe database access schemas.

-Prisma supports major databases such as MySQL, PostgreSQL, MongoDB, MariaDB, Azure SQL, Microsoft SQL Server AWS Aurora, and AWS Aurora Serverless.
+It supports major databases such as MySQL, PostgreSQL, MongoDB, MariaDB, Azure SQL, Microsoft SQL Server AWS Aurora, and AWS Aurora Serverless.
 This means that you can easily pick the database that fits the code structure of your application and even switch between databases without the need to change any code structure of your application.

 Prisma also supports different languages.
 As of the time of writing articles, Prisma has support for three major languages.
 These are TypeScript, JavaScript, and Go.